zzbn12345/Climate_Stance_Multimodal/README.md

 The computed textual and visual embeddings by each type of base models of the input datasets can also be provided upon request.

 ### MLP Checkpoints
-For each model variant, several 3-layer MLP models are trained on top as stance classifier and new embedding model.
+For each model variant, several 3-layer MLP models are trained on top of the multimodal embeddings computed by CLIP models, as stance classifier and new embedding model.